matipojo/ai-instructions/README.md

 However, using the code alone as a prompt is insufficient as it lacks context and the big picture.

-Additionally, with new approaches like [AutoGPT](https://github.com/Torantulino/Auto-GPT), multiple AI agents may be working on the same project, requiring context and guidance on what matters and what to avoid.
+Additionally, with new approaches like [AutoGPT](https://github.com/Torantulino/Auto-GPT), multiple AI agents may be working on the same project, requiring different context and guidance on what matters and what to avoid.

 To address this, the proposal is creating a folder of AI instructions that can be used by AI assistants as prompts behind the scenes.